11 Best Business Bank Accounts for LLC in 2025

 Lending—Lines of Credit, Credit History

 You may have a personal credit rating, but your small business needs to establish its own credit history.
-Additionally, business owners may need small loans to cover payroll or billing, or larger loans for new equipment or a bigger space.
-A loan like that can be easier to get if you already have a business checking account with a particular institution.
-Developing a history with an institution can also improve the odds of bad credit business loan approval.
+Business owners may need small loans to cover payroll or billing or larger loans for new equipment or a bigger space.

 Rewards and Benefits—New Account Bonuses, CashBack, Free Services